 The diversity of our students’ education and professional experience further enhances the interdisciplinary nature of the SEDV program.
 Students should expect to progress through this cohort-based program alongside others from varied disciplines such as engineering, business, political science, law, and a mix of science based degrees.
-In addition to their academic backgrounds, these future SEDV graduates join us from diverse roles with the energy sector and others to complement the multi-disciple and function learning environment we strive to create.
+In addition to their academic backgrounds, these future SEDV graduates join us from diverse roles with the energy sector and others to complement the multi-discipline and function learning environment we strive to create.

-Tinuke Chineme MSc (SEDV)’17
+Tinuke Chineme, MSc (SEDV)’17

 After more than 15 years in technical roles in the oil and gas sector, the SEDV program provided me with an opportunity to gain insight into an emerging sector that was foreign to me.
 The program taught me the intricacies of starting and running a business while honing my technical capabilities.
 The Research Project allowed me to work with an NGO on a renewable energy project that economically empowered local women in Burkina Faso, Africa.